Graph Laplacians and Spectral Methods

 While \(\lambda_0 = 0\) tells us whether the graph is connected (and how many components it has), the second-smallest eigenvalue \(\lambda_1\) quantifies how well the graph is connected.
 It is arguably the single most informative spectral quantity of a graph.

-Definition: The Fiedler Vector and Algebraic Connectivity
+Definition: Algebraic Connectivity

-• \(\lambda_1 > 0\) if and only if the graph is connected.
+• \(\lambda_1 > 0\) if and only if \(G\) is connected.

 • A larger \(\lambda_1\) indicates a more "well-connected" graph (less of a "bottleneck").